The Navel, a Body Piercing to Wear for a Long Time

 -

-For initial piercing: opt for a simple titanium ASTM F-136 banana bar, long enough to absorb initial swelling (typically 12 mm).
+For initial piercing: opt for a simple titanium ASTM F-136 curved barbell, long enough to accommodate initial swelling (12 mm generally).
 Simple jewelry, without a dangle, limits snagging and promotes stable healing.

 -

-Once healed: you can switch to a shorter model (10 mm) and give free rein to your desires: shields, dangles, opals, cubic zirconia.
-It is at this stage that floating piercings really come into their own.
+Once healed: you can switch to a shorter model (10 mm) and let your desires run wild: shields, dangles, opals, zircons.
+This is when floating piercings truly come into their own.

 -

-For an existing piercing: simply check the thickness of your current bar (1.6 mm is the standard for navel) and the length that suits you before ordering.
+For an existing piercing: simply check the thickness of your current bar (1.6 mm is the standard for navels) and the length that suits you before ordering.

-Navel piercings can be worn alone or in addition to other body piercings.
-If you want to go further with your project:
+The navel piercing can be worn alone or as a complement to other body piercings.
+If you wish to take your project further:

 By sticking to a common base of ASTM F-136 titanium, you ensure visual consistency and optimal comfort for all your placements.